 What should you add to the A2 form?

 As said before the A2 form is already pre-filled with the information you provide when setting up your payment process.
-However, there may be three sections where you may have doubts when adding more information.
-These sections are:
+In addition to these, please add the below details:

-- Section VI (Details of the remittances made/transactions effected under the Scheme in the current financial year of April to March) ..…
+- Details of the remittances made/transactions effected under the Scheme in the current financial year of April to March)

 You will need to confirm the total INR amount transferred in the given financial year on the Expatrio portal, and provide the details of these transactions in this section.
 All international remittances under the LRS (Liberalised Remittance Scheme) has to be considered here.
-In section VI of the A2 form, the payer needs to fill the details of the declared transactions done in the current financial year.
-Please note that the financial year runs from April 1st to March 31st.
+You can add the details to the simple table on the A2 form.

 You can leave this part as it is.
 The Authorised Dealer partner of Cohort Go will take care of this part of the A2 form.